junxit/us-congress-bills-110/bill.md

   - **(2)** *Repatriation of films from foreign archives as purpose of Foundation* Section 151702(1) of such title is amended by striking “United States;” and inserting “United States and the repatriation of American films from foreign archives;”.
   - **(3)** *Extension of deadline for filling vacancies in membership of Board of Directors* Section 151703(b)(5) of such title is amended by striking “60 days” and inserting “120 days”.

-## § 4.
-Permitting Distribution of Acquired News Transmissions in American Television and Radio Archives for Research or Deposit in Public Libraries or Archives

-Section 113(b)(3) of Public Law 94–553 (commonly known as the “American Television and Radio Archives Act”) (2 U.S.C.
-170(b)(3)) is amended by striking “this subsection” and inserting “this subsection or a copy or phonorecord of a transmission program described under this subsection which is acquired by the Librarian pursuant to subsection (a)(1)”.